 After an hour or so, it was time to make our way back up to the top of the gorge.
 We gleefully soaked in the surrounding landscape, taking lots of photos as we walked.
 We both felt oddly liberated.
 At the top of the gorge, our ride was waiting.

-Find the Cheapest Flights to Malta
+Search for Cheap Flights to Malta

 How You Can Try Climbing in Gozo

 We’re so glad we gave climbing a go and will definitely be looking to continue our climbing careers.
 If you’re at all interested in climbing, we totally recommend you give it a go.
 It’s awesome!

 To get started with climbing in Gozo, get in touch with Gozo Adventures who are super-friendly and helpful and offer guided climbs to suit anyone’s experience.
 They also provide guided hiking, biking and kayaking.